How do you teach yourself about storytelling? Why is it that some copywriters seem to nail it, while others flounder?

 MARKETING + UNDERSTANDING MEDIA:

 20: Tested Advertising Methods, by John Caples.
 A primer on all things copywriting and advertising.
 Originally published in 1978, this book is still a standout example of how to write great copy, headlines, and advertisements.
 He breaks down the components of advertisements and why some ads sell three times as much as other ads.
-This is one of the most useful books on advertising, and, if you’re a copywriter, content marketer, or sales person — you’re in the business of writing headlines every day.
+This is one of the most useful books on advertising.
+If you’re a copywriter, content marketer, or sales person — you’re in the business of writing headlines every day.

 22: Trust Me, I’m Lying: Confessions of a Media Manipulator, by Ryan Holiday.
 Blogs, tweets, and social media distort the news like never before.
 A single malicious rumor can cost a company millions.
 Products, celebrities, attention?
 It’s all a game.
-Ryan Holiday, Marketing Director for American Apparel, takes you behind the spin cycle of creating news, and shows how he consistently and deliberately changed the news cycle and created stories in his favor.
+Ryan Holiday, Marketing Director for American Apparel, takes you behind the spin cycle of creating news.
+He shows how he consistently and deliberately changed the news cycle and created stories in his favor.
 Eye-opening and sometimes disgusting, it’s best to know what you’re getting into in today’s media landscape.

 23: New Rules for A New Economy: Kevin Kelly.
 Kevin Kelly, editor of Wired, wrote this book in 1999 — and I still pick it up and re-read it.
 Offering wisdom about the changing connected world, Kelly suggests that communication is what drives change.
 Today, connectivity is everything, and “success flows primarily from understanding networks, and networks have their own rules.”
 He details ten principles of the connected economy and how they play out in business, economics, and life.